NRLA RESEARCH Observatory

-- This meant there has been a 1.6% reduction in the size of the economy over the past year.
+- The result of this sudden contraction means a 1.6% reduction in the size of the economy over the past year.

 - Lockdown had only just begun by the time the quarter ended.
-It is highly possible the economy will tip into recession.
+It is highly probable the economy will tip into recession.

 - Note that GDP data is always subject to ongoing revision – the data in the chart presented above will, in all probability be adjusted before 2020 Q2 data is announced.

 - You can read more about the current performance of the UK economy and the data revisions here.

 The table above focuses on price changes in the economy since 2016.
 It shows three different measures of price change.
 Firstly, the Consumer Price Index (favoured by economists as the measure of overall price change in the economy).
 Secondly the CPIH which factors in the housing costs of owner occupiers.
 Finally the chart shows the Index of Private Housing Rental Prices (IPHRP) – an index tracking the prices paid for renting property from private landlords in the UK.

 Like other price indices, this latter data set is compiled by the ONS.
 It is the best available measure of housing costs in the Private Rented Sector amongst both new and existing tenants.

 In May, the IPHRP index rose to 109.2 – meaning UK rental prices in the private sector have grown 9.2% since January 2015 (the base period for the index).
 It was the only index of the three to rise in May compared to April.
 Rental prices have now risen more isince 2015 as either of the wider price indices on the chart.
 The CPI has risen 8.5% over this period, and the CPIH a slightly higher, 8.6%, rise.